unboxed/unboxed.co/source/blog/2019-08-05-designing-and-testing-for-product-and-service-accessibility.html.markdown

 Avoid vague wording, jargon or technical language, if it's necessary include an explanation or link to a glossary.
 Introduce acronyms by spelling them out the first time they are used especially if they are used a lot.

 When using links in blocks of text, it’s a good idea to make it clear what the link is for.
-For example, instead of [list of dates](#) the link could be [view a list of all the dates for consultations this year](#).
+For example, instead of list of dates, the link could be view a list of all the dates for consultations this year.
 This provides additional context for what will be on the next page.

 # Design and UX